x1o/moexer/README.md

 ### Response

-ISS is capable of return data in several formats; the present package uses JSON internally.
+ISS is capable of returning data in several formats; the present package uses JSON internally.

 Every response consists of named sections (“blocks”).